sgroi-l/project-gallery/README.md

 ## Building

-The cards were input with HTML, they consist of sections, containing divs and a button.
+The cards were input with HTML.
+They consist of sections, containing divs and a button.

 The cards are inside a flexbox which controls the layout of each card on the page.

+I added a background image to each card, and made sure they were displayed correctly and scrolled with the page.
+I had to crop the background images, as the HD images I used for each project were too large and caused the page to load very slowly.

 Media queries are used to keep the page responsive at different screen widths and to ensure that the cards display as a single column on mobile devices.